-Last weekend Steve had the idea that it was time to add globe lights to the back patio.
+Last weekend Steve had the idea that it was time to add globe string lights to the back patio.
 Especially since we were starting to see them on clearance in the garden section of just about everywhere.
 And, according to Rachel, my teenager least likely to be found in the garden… it was the coolest thing we have done outside yet.
 The globe lights just keep making me feel like we’re sitting outside an Airstream on vacation in 1955.
 Or at a cool urban outdoor restaurant.
 Or in Austin.
 Convinced?
-We purchased two strings of globe lights from Target at less than $15, and strung them to our roof edge and back to the support poles for our shade sails.
-Yea, I think Austin… ;)
+So check out all these outdoor globe string light ideas and be inspired!

-We actually want to start you off with a DIY tutorial… In the case you don’t have already existing supports, ‘Bright July‘ shows you how to make some easy support poles for globe lights.
+We actually want to start you off with a DIY tutorial… In the case you don’t have already existing supports, ‘Bright July‘ shows you how to make some easy support poles for outdoor globe string lights.
 Now that you have this down, the rest is pure inspiring!

 This next idea is from ‘The Haystack Needle‘, and goes to show you can get that sweet European restaurant flavor even if your outdoor space is a small alleyway.
 Or maybe especially because it’s a small alleyway!

 From ‘Apartment Therapy‘, this lovely cottage in So Cal wraps the outdoor globe string lights through a rustic overhang, and makes them even more charming than on their own.

 Use just a couple of strands of globe lights over an eating area… takes the dining area away from anything related to boring, especially for an evening cocktail or cup of tea.